lsiemens/QBox/Documentation/PCUserGuide.md

-# QBox: Android User Guide
+# QBox: PC User Guide
 Welcome to the user documentation for QBox, simulation software for solving Schrödinger's equation in two dimensions in real time.
 In this documentation I will assume you are familiar with standard concepts and